 This interview is part of our Fieldnotes series, where we research what leaders are doing to improve the effectiveness, efficiency, and happiness of their engineering teams.

-We recently interviewed Aaron Suggs who was previously a Director of Engineering at Kickstarter and then a Principal Software Engineer at Glossier, and is now starting his own software business.
+We recently interviewed Aaron Suggs who was previously Director of Engineering at Kickstarter and then Principal Software Engineer at Glossier, and is now starting his own software business.
 He’s written about ‘build vs buy’ decisions for LeadDev, and ‘What a deploy bot taught us about documentation’ for Increment, and continues to write on his personal site.
-This post contains his practical advice for spearheading investments in improving internal documentation.
+Below you'll find his practical advice for spearheading investments in improving internal documentation.

 Documentation in and of itself is not an important business outcome.
 But there’s always a business outcome that improving documentation can help support, and we have to frame the investment in a way that aligns with that goal.

 Take refactoring as an analogy: if an engineer says they want to refactor something, it’s good to ask them “to what end?”.
 Because there should be some business-focused reason — maybe “I’m refactoring this to make it extensible for new features” or “to make it more scalable” or “to make it more reliable”.

 Documentation is a means to an end, just like refactoring.

 Investments to improve documentation are usually about sustaining or improving developer velocity.
 The business argument is that with better documentation, developers can quickly find the information they need to complete tasks or make better decisions.

 That’s a good start, but we should be more specific.
 Some examples of reasons for improving documentation might be: